lsylove/ShaDai/README.md

 All these events are recorded and kept with time information: when each event occurred.
 Time information has a unit of “ticks” (rather than real time) to ease the calculation.
 To save events, [EventEntity](https://github.com/lsylove/ShaDai/blob/master/ShaDai/EventEntity.swift) and its subclass implementations are used depending on nature of the event; for instance, [FrameEvent](https://github.com/lsylove/ShaDai/blob/master/ShaDai/EventEntity.swift#L57) for frame change, [ShapeRelatedEvent](https://github.com/lsylove/ShaDai/blob/master/ShaDai/EventEntity.swift#L154) for shape change, and so on.
 RecordSession’s `events` dictionary achieves “heterogeneous container polymorphism”.

 For playback on UI scene, RecordSession calculates back play time period between each events (it converts tick time back into real time differences) and executes each event back in sequence.
-Managing execution with time period is implemented using [DispatchQueue.asyncAfter(deadline:execute:)](https://developer.apple.com/documentation/dispatch/dispatchqueue/2300020-asyncafter).
+Managing execution with time period is implemented using [DispatchQueue.asyncAfter(deadline:execute:)](https://developer.apple.com/documentation/dispatch/dispatchqueue/2300020-asyncafter) and a [DispatchSemaphore](https://developer.apple.com/documentation/dispatch/dispatchsemaphore) object (named `executionBarrier` since it does something similar to a barrier).

 ```swift
 let keysSorted = self.events.keys.sorted()